hakuhodo-technologies/scope-rl/docs/documentation/examples/assessments.rst

         ope_alpha=0.3,
     )

-We can also evaluate lower quartile of top-:math:`k` policies selected based on estimated policy value as follows.
+We can also evaluate the lower quartile of top-:math:`k` policies selected based on estimated policy value as follows.

 .. code-block:: python